thomaszhao/radar-js-api/README.md

 This method of the RadarApi object reports an Impact event.
 It also triggers a Radar session unless the option to disable it is used.

-For the `kpi` setting, you may include any key names and values, which may be either strings or numbers, that make sense for your use case.
-We use items in a cart and their total value in the example below.
+For the `kpi` setting, you may include any key names and values that make sense for your application.
+A value may be either a string, number or boolean.

+You may wish to track whether an Impact event marks the start of a new session by including a KPI name of "new" set to `true`.

 #### Examples